 How often do new reviews show up in Sprout?

-Sprout updates four times a day and populates any new Glassdoor reviews left on your profiles.
+Sprout updates four times a day and populates any new Glassdoor reviews left on your profiles, but it's important to note that reviews may be delayed up to 72 hours before appearing in Sprout.